$

 When creating an enumeration using $

-, the domain of the enumeration must be in x
+, the domain of the enumeration must be in d

-, otherwise a cast error will be signalled.
+, otherwise a cast error is signalled.
+In this example `c

 q)y:`a`b`c`b`a`b`c`c`c`c`c`c`c